chrisblakely01/react-redux-todo-app/README.md

 - npm install
 - npm start

+**NOTE:** The API must be running in order for the finished code to work as intended.
+Seee "Running the API" below

 ## Running the starter code

-The starter code is on a seperate branch in the repo.
+The starter code is located in its own folder.
 To get it:

 - cd starter
 - npm install